Home page > Level 2

 Each team vs. team competition takes place on a pair of lanes, with "pair" meaning two lanes with a ball return in the middle.
 Teams alternate from one lane to the other each frame.
 Your team's starting lane assignment will change from week to week.

-Each league will have five to fifteen minutes of practice time.
+Each league will have practice time before bowling, usually ten minutes.
 For some leagues, practice starts before the scheduled league start time.
 You alternate from one lane to the other in practice, too.
 Some leagues may limit you to throwing the ball only once (instead of twice) before another league member can.
 You can repeat once all of the others have had a turn on that lane.

 5. What are the rules of the league?

 Each league will have a set of rules that it voted on at the end of the prior season or the beginning of the new one.
 You should be sure to ask for a copy of the rules at the start of the season.
 The league will have officers, and the President is responsible for making sure the rules are followed.
 The league's Secretary handles signing up new members and maintains the league's bowling records.
 The Treasurer collects all fees; sometimes the Secretary and Treasurer is the same person.